Web3-Pi/web3-pi-dashboard/README.md

 git clone https://github.com/Web3-Pi/web3-pi-dashboard.git
 ```

 Then, you can run the program as a service.
-The program will start automatically with the system startup. (recommended)
+The program will start automatically with the system startup.

+Alternatively, you can run it once.
+The program will stop when you close the console.

-### Run as a service
+### Run as a service - (recommended)

 ```shell
 cd web3-pi-dashboard